Welcome to our grammar lesson about the numbers in Spanish (“los números”).

 From 2000 to 999 999

-Then, say each of those 2 numbers in order, with the word “mil” in between.
-(Obviously if the last number is just “000”, we don’t say anything for that part)
+Then, say each of those 2 numbers with the word mil in between.
+(If the last 3 digits are “000”, we don’t say anything for that part)

 From one million on